acgetchell/mundus-atrox/src/journals/fourteenth.md

 1. *Wulrif* deals 21 damage using Eldritch Blast to the Ork that was speaking to *CoralKing*
 2. *Steve* uses a sneak attack with his crossbow and misses.
 3. *Geral* asks *Steve* to hit again and does 27 HP of damage.
-4. I cast Thunderous Smite and attack the Ork with my greatsword.
+4. I cast Thunderous Smite and attack the Ork with my Greatsword.
 I hit and does 25 HP damage.
 5. *Tasbros* casts Melf's Minute Meteors around the gate tower and hits the Ork for 11 and the Ogre for 11 HP damage.
 6. *Calmul* casts heroism on me, giving 4 temporary HP each turn and Immunity to being frightened.
 7. *CoralKing* attacks the Ork for 7 damage, taking it down.